Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 Lindsey Graham

 The other GOP leader with a key role is more interesting, given his past comments.
-While McConnell has signaled he’d do what he said shouldn’t be done in 2016, Senate Judiciary Committee Chairman Lindsey O. Graham (R-S.C.) has at times staked out a more principled position.
+While McConnell has signaled he’d do what he said shouldn’t be done in 2016, Senate Judiciary Committee Chairman Lindsey O. Graham (R-S.C.) has repeatedly staked out a supposedly principled stand against just the kind of situation in which we find ourselves.

-In 2018, when Graham was in line to take over the committee with jurisdiction over Supreme Court nominees, he said this to the Atlantic: “Now I’ll tell you this — this may make you feel better, but I really don’t care — if an opening comes in the last year of President Trump’s term, and the primary process has started, we’ll wait till the next election.
-And I’ve got a pretty good chance of being the Judiciary [chairman] … Hold the tape.”
+In 2018, when Graham was in line to take over the committee with jurisdiction over Supreme Court nominees, he said that “if an opening comes in the last year of President Trump’s term, and the primary process has started, we’ll wait till the next election.”

-If we’re parsing Graham’s comment closely, it doesn’t necessarily mean that a nominee wouldn’t be pushed through after the election — when Republicans will still hold the Senate during the lame-duck term.
+Graham was even more explicit in 2016, saying: “I want you to use my words against me: If there’s a Republican president in 2016 and a vacancy occurs in the last year of the first term, you can say Lindsey Graham said let’s let the next president, whoever it might be, make that nomination.
+And you could use my words against me, and you’d be absolutely right."

-And Graham in May of this year offered a different take on a pre-election vacancy, arguing that such a situation in 2020 would be different than 2016 because the president’s party controls the Senate.
+But Graham in May of this year offered a different take on a pre-election vacancy, arguing that such a situation in 2020 would be different than 2016 because the president’s party controls the Senate.

 May 28, 2020— JM Rieger (@RiegerReport) September 19, 2020